Decode-Plus/mcp-1st-birthday-ai-act/apps/eu-ai-act-agent/README.md

 **📚 Full MCP Tools Documentation**: See [`packages/eu-ai-act-mcp/README.md`](../../packages/eu-ai-act-mcp/README.md) for complete tool schemas, input/output formats, and usage examples.

-**💬 Use in ChatGPT**: The MCP server is deployed and ready to use as a ChatGPT App connector at [https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/](https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/) - see [How to Use in ChatGPT](#-how-to-use-in-chatgpt) section below for instructions.
+**💬 Use in ChatGPT**: The MCP server is deployed and ready to use as a ChatGPT App connector at [https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/](https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/) - see [How to Use in ChatGPT](#how-to-use-in-chatgpt) section below for instructions.

+<a id="features"></a>

 ## ✨ Features